Myoko Japan: Deep Powder, Old Ski Towns, Real Backcountry

 From Narita Airport

-After your arrival, passport and customs clearance, head downstairs to the basement level JR stations, located in both terminals of the airport.
+Once you’re through passport control and customs, head downstairs to the basement-level JR stations — they’re in both terminals.
 The most convenient train is the Narita Express (N’EX), which leaves roughly every half hour for a 53-minute trip to Tokyo Station.
 Tickets for the entire trip up to Nagano Station can be purchased here; JR East Passes and Japan Rail Passes can also be exchanged at the JR East Travel Service Centers (see below).

 - JR East Travel Service Centers at Narita Airport